 How long does Coursera financial aid take?

-Does financial aid cover the certificate?
+Does Coursera financial aid cover the certificate?

 Yes, but you apply per individual course, not for the specialization as a package.
 A five-course specialization means five separate applications — submit them the same day, then work through each as it's approved.

-What if I'm rejected?
+What if my financial aid application is rejected?